 Defending the faith is about defending Christian doctrine, especially the gospel of Christ.
 And God commands every believer to fulfill that task in light of their personal relationship with Christ as the opportunity arises.
 Our defense to the inquirer is to be rooted in, guided by and clothed in the truth of Scripture, God's living and holy Word, the only supernatural truth that can penetrate to the deepest recesses of a hardened sinner's heart (Heb 4:12).
-The Holy Spirit will then use that articulated special revelation of the Bible to strip incarcerate).
+The Holy Spirit will then use that articulated special revelation of the Bible to strip

+[katechontōn] as Zemek explains: "The force of κατεχόντων in Romans 1:18 is to hold down, to restrain, to suppress, or to hinder, or to hold in prison (i.e. incarcerate).
 Robertson's illustration vividly portrays the impact of the verb in this context, when he states that the idea is to 'put in a box and sit on the lid" George J. Zemek, Jr. "Exegetical and Theological Bases for a Consistently Presuppositional Approach to Apologetics" (ThD Dissertation, Grace Theological Seminary, May 1982), 21.

-[[]katechonton] as Zemek explains: "The force of κατεχόντων in Romans 1:18 is to hold down, to restrain, to suppress, or to hinder, or to hold in prison (i.e.

-54The kalam cosmological argument is a lengthy, philosophically complicated theistic argument seeking to establish plausibility for contingent causation back to a first cause or a higher power.
+&lt;sup>54The kalam cosmological argument is a lengthy, philosophically complicated theistic argument seeking to establish plausibility for contingent causation back to a first cause or a higher power.
 This argument is utilized by a select few evangelical philosophers that has been co-opted from Muslim theology.
 See Norman Geisler, "Cosmological Argument," Baker Encyclopedia of Christian Apologetics, 161.